Tail redundancy and its characterization of compression of memoryless sources: Introduction

 \section{Introduction}

-Sequential encoding schemes can essentially compress the sequence $X_1\upto X_n$ of natural numbers down to the minimum number of bits required, $\approx H(X^n)$ bits on an average where $H$ denotes the underlying entropy, assuming the generative law $p$ is known.
-However, it is often unreasonable to posit knowledge of the underlying probability law $p$.
-Universal compression \cite{dav73} formalizes a more realistic setup where $p$ is unknown, instead compressing data with just the knowledge that the underlying unknown $p$ belongs to a known collection $\cP$ of probability laws that models the problem, \eg \iid or Markov distributions.
-Specifically, we would use a single universal probability law $q$ for the collection $\cP$ that, hopefully, simultaneously encodes as well as the underlying unknown $p$ as closely as possible.
+Universal compression~\cite{dav73} captures the observation that it is often unreasonable to posit knowledge of the underlying probability law $p$ generating data.
+Rather, one formalizes a setup where the generating probability law $p$ is unknown, instead compressing data with just the knowledge that $p$ belongs to a known collection $\cP$ of probability laws, \eg \iid or Markov distributions.
+Since the generating law is unknown, we use a single universal probability law $q$ for the collection $\cP$ that, hopefully, simultaneously encodes as well as the underlying unknown $p$ as closely as possible.

-There are several different approaches to characterize the performance of such universal encoders.
-Broadly speaking, if $\cP$ is a collection of distributions over a countable support $\cX$, the most stringent metric is the \emph{worst-case} formulation that tries to find a universal probability law $q$ over $\cX$ minimizing